HL7/cql-ig/input/pages/using-cql.md

 #### Representation in Narrative
 {: #code-representation-in-narrative}
-When direct-reference codes are used within knowledge artifacts, the narrative (Human-readable) SHALL display the local identifier, the code, the code system, and the display value as shown in the example below.
-When direct-reference codes are used within knowledge artifacts, if the artifact includes narrative (Human-readable), it **SHALL** include a representation of at least the following information for each codesystem:
+When direct-reference codes are used within knowledge artifacts, if the artifact includes narrative (Human-readable), it **SHALL** include a representation of at least the following information for each direct-reference code:

     The local identifier for the code within the codesystem.
     The external identifier for the codesystem.